HOLIDAY MAIL GUIDELINES

 Active Duty Only • Respect and recognition

-POSTMARK BY APRIL 5
+POSTMARK BY MAY 1

 Armed Forces Day honors those actively serving in the U.S. military across all branches.
 These are the men and women currently carrying out missions at home and abroad.
 Use “Dear Service Member” to recognize their sacrifice and daily commitment.
 Your letter should reflect respect, strength, and support—avoiding holiday cheer or general sentiments.